By Molly Hankla, MA, BCBA

 At the end of the game, give everyone feedback on their sportsmanship throughout the game.
 Spend time revisiting moments of good sportsmanship to provide additional praise and remind and encourage them to continue practicing staying positive during the challenging moments that might have arisen.

 If you enjoyed this article, we recommend taking a look at How to Step In When You’re Concerned about Bullying.
-For even more support, consider signing up for our Upcoming Bootcamps.
 If you want to be alerted when our next blog drops, sign up for our Newsletter!
 We’ll share parenting tips, freebies, blogs and new with you a few times a month.

 At FCI, we love giving book recommendations to our clients!
 We’re proud to be working with Bookshop to recommend our favorite books.
 If you use our link to make your purchase, we receive a percentage of your purchase total, which we use to buy more books to use in session with our kiddos!
 Win-win!